 “For municipal development and the business community we want broaden the perspective for looking into the future.
 The world is changing at an enormous speed and here at Posintra we are looking ahead“, says CEO Ulla Poppius as she observes entrepreneurs working together at a foresight workshop.
 The participants are from local companies, taking part in the growth program.
 The task for the entrepreneurs is to identify relevant future trends and assess the opportunities and risks they pose for their companies.
 The aim then is to create new business concepts for growth that are linked to three core themes: digitization, innovative investments and evolving service and production value chains.

 Futures Platform helps the entrepreneurs obtain a structured view of foreseeable future changes and enables building new growth plans on understanding of the future business landscape.

-With the help of Futures Platform and Alternative Futures, a consulting company that originally developed the foresight tool, Martela ran several workshops to identify and prioritize the trends that were deemed as most relevant for Martela’s business.
-Based on the groundwork of forming a shared and structured view of the company’s future among the leadership, Martela formulated its vision: It would first transform from the manufacturer of high quality office furniture (2013) into a ‘partner for developing workspaces’ (2017), then gradually into a ‘thought leader of workspaces’.
+With the help of Futures Platform and Alternative Futures, a consulting company that originally developed the foresight tool, Martela ran several workshops to identify and prioritise the trends that were deemed as most relevant for Martela’s business.
+Based on the groundwork of forming a shared and structured view of the company’s future among the leadership, Martela formulated its vision: It would first transform from the manufacturer of high quality office furniture (2013) into a ‘partner for developing workplaces’ (2017), then gradually into a ‘thought leader of workplaces’.

 Panu Muhonen, Martela’s Offering Director, describes how the journey of transformation has brought future and strategic positioning into the center of Martela’s everyday work: